junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Does that make me your stable boy or squire or something?"
 Dean suddenly frowns lightly.
 "You have one of those fancy fighting dresses I can assist you wear?"

-Castiel is almost fluttered, turning to face Dean directly, "No, Dean, you're not my servant.
+Castiel is almost flustered, turning to face Dean directly, "No, Dean, you're not my servant.
 I will never ask you to do such thing."

 "Easy, Prince, just a joke."
 Dean chuckles.